Kassel RegioTram

 The Kassel RegioTram is a 184 km tram-train light rail system in Kassel, Hesse, Germany.

 Kassel's tram-train system follows the Karlsruhe model, and has been in full operation since 2007.
 With special RegioTram tramcars, continuous trips between the Deutsche Bahn heavy rail network and Kassel's city tram network are easily possible, thus avoiding transfers requiring long walking distances between trains of the regional rail system and trams of the Kassel city system.

 The operator of the RegioTram network was, until December 2013, RegioTram mbH, a joint venture between Regionalbahn Kassel (RBK), a subsidiary of the Kasseler Verkehrs-Gesellschaft (KVG), and DB Regio.
 Since 9 December 2013, the RegioTram is operated by a consortium of the KVG and Hessische Landesbahn (HLB).
 The system is integrated in the Nordhessischer Verkehrsverbund (NVV).

 Concept

 The implementation of the RegioTram project includes various interlocking measures to improve local public transport in Kassel.
 The aim of the project is to link Kassel's local tram network with the regional rail network so that tram-train vehicles can travel from the city's tram network into the surrounding countryside on regional railroad tracks.
 The core component of the Kassel RegioTram project is a newly created link between the two rail systems at the Kassel Hauptbahnhof.
-The development of the infrastructure required to allow for a 30-minute headways on all lines will be implemented by 2014 at the earliest.
+RT1 and RT4 run up to 4 trains per hour, RT5 up to 2 per hour.